 What’s going on here?

 Thoughts, comments, disagreements?
 Send them to [email protected], with “Hiring Pulse” in the subject heading.
 We’ll share the best feedback in an upcoming report.
-Watch for our next Hiring Pulse in August!
+Watch for our next Hiring Pulse in May!

 The Hiring Pulse: Methodology

 Because one of the three metrics (Job Openings) is different from the other two metrics (Time to Fill and Candidates per Hire), we’re adopting two very distinct methodologies.